 HISTORY OF BIMINI

-In 1492, Christopher Columbus made his first landfall in the New World on the island of San Salvador in the eastern Bahamas.
-After he observed the shallow seas surrounding the islands, he referred to it as "baja mar" (which means "low water or sea"), thus the area was named The Bahamas, or "The Islands of the Shallow Sea."
+In 1492, Christopher Columbus made his first landfall in the Americas.
+His voyage brought him to San Salvador (originally named Guanahani), one of the most Easterly islands of the Bahamas.
+After he observed the shallow seas surrounding the land, he referred to it as "baja mar" (which means "low water or sea"), thus the islands were eventually named The Bahamas, or "The Islands of the Shallow Sea."

+Over the years, Bimini has developed into a famed destination for travellers from around the world.
+Pulitzer prize-winning author Ernest Hemingway found his way here in 1935, and was so enthralled with Bimini, he supposedly used it as the inspiration for his classics "The Old Man & the Sea" and "Islands in the Stream".
 Referred to by many as the Big Game Fishing Capital of the World, the waters of Bimini have since been made world famous by anglers and divers.
-The Lost City of Atlantis and the Fountain of Youth are other legends that are believed by many to be found in Bimini as well.
+The Lost City of Atlantis and the Fountain of Youth are just some of the legends that are believed to exist in Bimini.